 But without falling into the trap of narrow essentialism, it is nonetheless useful for us to get to grips with the concept of Jihad itself and understand how it came into being—If only to see just how far the term has been abused of late.

 But Islam, it must be remembered, also happens to be a faith that does not possess a clerical class or a supreme leader like the Pope.
-On the positive side this lends the creed an egalitarian outlook which puts all Muslims on par with each other.
-But on the negative side the absence of a centralised hierarchy also means that the Muslim world is full of self-proclaimed ‘leaders of the faith’ like the Taliban and their unwanted guest, Osama bin Laden.
+On the positive side, this lends the creed an egalitarian outlook which puts all Muslims on par with each other.
+But on the negative side, the absence of a centralized hierarchy also means that the Muslim world is full of self-proclaimed ‘leaders of the faith’ like the Taliban and their unwanted guest, Osama bin Laden.

 It is this absence of a clerical order and the plasticity of religious discourse that allows concepts like ‘Jihad’ to be hijacked by such self-appointed defenders of orthodoxy.
-Coupled with this is the predicament of a Muslim world that feels itself increasingly threatened and marginalised by the forces of globalisation, leading to the defensive posture being adopted by many Muslim leaders themselves.
+Coupled with this is the predicament of a Muslim world that feels itself increasingly threatened and marginalized by the forces of globalization, leading to the defensive posture being adopted by many Muslim leaders themselves.

-Muslim intellectuals need to show that our struggle in the present-day has more to do with striving for economic development, modernisation and the creation of civil society.
-Rather than thinking of ‘Jihad’ in exclusive and defensive terms, we need to redefine the concept in proactive terms that link it to the actual economic, social and cultural needs of the Muslims of today.
-‘Jihad’, we need to show, is useless unless it brings us closer to a more prosperous, liberal and tolerant society where Muslims are at ease with themselves and the Other.
+Muslim intellectuals need to show that our struggle in the present day has more to do with striving for economic development, modernization, and the creation of civil society.
+Rather than thinking of ‘Jihad’ in exclusive and defensive terms, we need to redefine the concept in proactive terms that link it to the actual economic, social, and cultural needs of the Muslims of today.
+‘Jihad’, we need to show, is useless unless it brings us closer to a more prosperous, liberal, and tolerant society where Muslims are at ease with themselves and the Other.
 For liberal and progressive Muslims at least, this Jihad has only just begun.